DustinPham/ucr-cs100/tutorials/gdb-cheatsheet/gdb-cheatsheet.md

 `breakpoint` can be replaced with `b`.

-In general, most gdb commands can be shortened.
+All gdb commands can be shortened to the shortest recognizable command (usually a single letter).

 The second thing to do is: